 The Scoop On Kitty Vaccinations:

-The Scoop on Kitty Vaccinations: If you have adopted your kitty from a rescue chances are they are coming to you up to date on their vaccinations.
-Kittens might still require few vet visits to get up to date.
-Not unlike humans, cats have a vaccination schedule based on their age
+The Scoop on Kitty Vaccinations: If you have recently adopted your cat from a rescue chances are they are coming home with up to date vaccinations.
+Kittens might still require few vet visits to complete there vaccination schedule.
+Not unlike us, cats have a vaccination schedule based on their age.

-The vaccination program for kitties usually starts between 6-8 weeks.
-By 6 months of age your kitty will have most likely seen the vet 3-4 times and received all the relevant boosters.
+This usually starts between 6-8 weeks.
+By 6 months of age your cat will have most likely have seen the vet 3-4 times and received all their relevant boosters.

 Vaccinations in Canada:

-These are the common vaccinations available for our beloved felines
+Currently these are the common vaccinations available for our cats in Canada and there recommended vaccine schedule.

 - Rabies – This vaccine schedule varies depending on the vaccine type and your vet’s recommendations.
 Can be given yearly or up to 3 years apart